jeancflanagan/jeancflanagan/_pages/home.md

       I develop high-quality written- and performance-based assessments through careful review, pilot testing, and precise standards alignment.
   - title: Writing & Editing
     expanded: |+
       I [write](/writing/) about science, nature, and education for a variety of audiences, including teachers, students, and the general public.
-As an editor, I specialize in structural and line editing and especially enjoy opportunities for close collaboration with writers.
+As an editor, I specialize in developmental and structural editing and especially enjoy opportunities for close collaboration with writers.
   - title: Research
     expanded: |+
       I’ve served on the research team for multiple federally funded (NSF, IES) science education research studies collecting and analyzing data, including user interviews.
 I also specialize in translating research findings into the design of educational products – I spend a lot of time on Google Scholar.
   - title: Project Management
     expanded: |+
-      I am often managing multiple collaborative projects.
+      As an experienced COTR (contracting officer's tech rep), I am often managing multiple collaborative projects.
 I know my way around Basecamp and Slack, and am always looking for ways to streamline processes and foster creativity.
   - title: Photography & Photo Editing
     expanded: |+
       I’ve been a hobbyist photographer for over six years, and find editing in Lightroom just as engaging as shooting.
 I also shoot events for charities like [City Dogs Rescue](http://www.citydogsrescuedc.org/).